voedger/voedger-internals/server/design/sequences.md

 // Started in goroutine by Actualize()
 // Uses s.params.SeqStorage.ActualizePLog() and s.batcher()
-// If cleanupCtx is closed, stops the actualization process.
+// If cleanupCtx is closed, actualize() shall exit immediately.
 // Error handling: wait (500 ms) and loop
 // When actualization is finished, starts flusher() func (s *sequencer) actualize() {